sfbrigade/codeforsanfrancisco.org/README.md

-# ode for San Francisco's website
+# Code for San Francisco's website

 [Brigadehub](https://github.com/brigadehub/brigadehub), the current host of [codeforsanfranciso.org](http://codeforsanfrancisco.org) is [retired](https://brigadehub.github.io/) we desire to find